hrtechplus/hrtechplus/README.md

 </p>

 <p align="center">
   I'm a student at <strong>SLIIT</strong>, pursuing my Bachelor's in Software Development.
 It's been a beautiful journey so far, and I'm excited to grow even further as a Software Engineer.
-My current focus is on expanding my portfolio by building meaningful projects and being a great team player in my current and future roles.
+My current focus is on expanding my portfolio by building meaningful projects and being a great team player in my current and future roles.| AI Engineering @ Tribird AS
 </p>

 <p align="center">